nyroDev/nyroModal/README.md

 The list of all function or callback that can be called in a filter:

 * is: should return true or false to select the filter for the current or element or not.
 This function is **REQUIRED** !
+* initFilters: called just after every filters have been determined to use or not, and just before the init of them.
+Good place to force filters.
 * init: called at the very beggining of the process.
 This function should bind element or create object needed later
 * initElts: called at the beggining of the open process, juste before the load start.
 After that, all the needed div are created and attached to the DOM
 * load: called only for ONE filter defined in nm.loadFilter attribute.
 This function should load the function and set it's content using the **_setCont** function